-For the longest time, I always struggled with making fluffy biscuits.
+For the longest time, I struggled with making fluffy biscuits.
 They tasted good but never rose as high as it should.
 After years of practice and recipe testing, I am now finally able to produce biscuits that are fluffy, light and dare I say, as delicious as ones sold in restaurants.
 Hoorah!
 I no longer had to search for THE biscuit recipe.
 Once you have a basic biscuit recipe, you can add your own twists to make it your own.
 I have prepared cheddar stuffed biscuits, garlic chive biscuits, bacon cheddar drop biscuits, and probably a dozen other variations.
-Today’s feature is a black pepper biscuit that adds just a little kick to this fluffy roll.
+Today’s feature is black pepper buttermilk biscuits that have just a little kick from the spices.
 Pair it with honey butter for that extra oomph!

 **Helpful tips and common mistakes

 After making batches of biscuits, I’m still no expert, but I did pick up some handy tips.
 First off, you want your butter to be cold when incorporating it with the dry ingredients.
 Use a pastry cutter or get down and dirty and use your hands to “crumble” the butter.
 The idea is to coat every little piece of butter with flour so that when it bakes, the butter melts into the dough.